joshxinjie/Data_Scientist_Nanodegree/identify_customer_segment/README.md

 The goal of the project is to apply unsupervised learning techniques to identify segments of the German population that are popular with the mail-order firm.

-The resulting cluster analysis can be used for tasks such as identifying which facets of the population that are most likely to be purchasers of the firm's products for a mailout campaign.
+The resulting cluster analysis can be used for tasks such as identifying which facets of the population are likely to purchase the firm's products for a mailout campaign.

 ## Data
 1. Udacity_AZDIAS_Subset.csv: Demographic data for the general population of Germany; 891211 persons (rows) x 85 features (columns).